Britain to set out advice on how to prepare for 'no deal' Brexit

 Several ministers have warned that the risk of leaving without an agreement has increased.
 Earlier this month trade minister Liam Fox put the chances at 60-40.

-Raab will say that in some cases Britain will take unilateral action to maintain continuity in the event of a no-deal Brexit.
+Raab will give a speech on Thursday mid-morning when he will say that in some cases Britain will take unilateral action to maintain continuity in the event of a no-deal Brexit.

 The notes are expected to be published on the government’s website at around 11.30 a.m.
 (1030 GMT).